bearduk/uok-core/README.md

 This repo is a rebase of the old CodeKit setup.

-You will need to have NodeJS (including NPM), Git and Ruby (including RubyGems) installed on your machine.

 ## What you'll need
 You will need to have NodeJS (including NPM), Git, Ruby (including RubyGems) and Compass installed on your machine.